Elena Efimovna Kuzmina: The Origin of the Indo-Iranians

 The Origin of the Indo-Iranians, which is an updated and expanded version of Whence came the Indo-Iranians?, has been called her "magnum opus" and "the most exhaustive examination to date of Proto-Indo-Iranians," decisively adding her voice to the debate on the origins of Indo-Iranians and, more generally, that of the Indo-Europeans.
 The thesis presented in the book is that a number of genetically related tribes consolidated around the steppes representing the Andronovo horizon and that, for various reasons, the tribes speaking Iranian languages emerged as the dominant ones among them.
 Kuzmina presents her case based on extensive archaeological evidence.
-The book is expected to form a foundation for studying Zoroastrianism, providing a spatial and temporal background for the fragmentary literary evidence, as well as for studying the late Harappan civilization and the pre-Vedic religion.